-Next I found a long piece of scrap fabric in Christmassy sort of colours that was left over from this Scrap Fabric Bracelet project.
+Next, I found a long piece of scrap fabric in Christmassy sort of colours that were leftover from this Scrap Fabric Bracelet project.
 It was a bedsheet many moons ago!

 Once the top of my box was dry and I’d put my present inside, I tied it shut using the fabric as a bow.

 Lastly, I added another Christmas card offcut as a gift tag.

 Super easy and I think super cute!

 - Roots Canada Sock Box